liztio/website/content/en/blog/_posts/2015-05-00-Weekly-Kubernetes-Community-Hangout_18.md

     * could add resources as arguments to the porcelain commands
     * kubectl run is a simplified command, but it could include some common things (image, command, ports). but could add resources
 * Kubernetes 1.0 Launch Event
-    * Save the date: July 21st in Portland, OR - a part of OSCON
-    * Blog posts, whitepapers, etc. welcome to be published
+    * Save the     * Blog posts, whitepapers, etc. welcome to be published
     * Event will be live streamed, mostly demos & customer talks, keynote
     * Big launch party in the evening
     * Kit to send more info in next couple weeks